MMolBus/photomoss/vignettes/vignette_Photomoss_workflow/Vignette_Photomoss.md

 Date: 24/7/2020
 ---

 ## What is *photomoss*?

-***Photomoss*** is a developement from **mosscoder/crustcover** package (https://github.com/mosscoder/crustCover).
-As with *crustcover*, with
-***photomoss*** we will meassure the size of moss occupied areas in field or lab experiments.
-As *crustcover* achieve this duty, we use the same principles as (Fischer2012)that take advantage of Near InfraRed (NIR) and RGB images.
-With the color channels of this images, we can achieve several spectral indexes that will allow to measure moss surface or physiological condition.
+***Photomoss*** is a developement from **mosscoder/crustcover** package (https://github.com/mosscoder/crustCover). ***photomoss*** enables size meassure of Biological Soil Crust areas in field or lab experiments.
+To achieve this duty, it uses the same principles as (Fischer2012) that take advantage of Near InfraRed (NIR) and visible RGB images.
+With the color channels of this images, we can calculate several spectral indexes.
 In contrast with *crustcover* that measures seven index, *photomoss* can use a great set of 19 spectral indexes.
 As *crust cover*, *photomoss* core function can calculate moss area using a given spectral index and implementigg a custom threshold value, but in addition, it can apply an authomatic segmentation following a set of 12 different segmentation methods if needed.
-Other additional functionalities of *photomoss* in comparison with *crustcover* are the semiautomatisation of annalysis area over the image, and a segmentation accuracy test functionality, to test the segmentation accuracy comparing the calculated surfaces with a the true moss area from a binary mask image done with ImageJ.
+Other additional functionalities of *photomoss* in comparison with *crustcover* are the semiautomatisation of annalysis over the images, and a segmentation accuracy test functionality, to test the segmentation accuracy comparing the calculated surfaces with a the baseline prvidedby a binary mask done with ImageJ.

 ## Installing photomoss